Updated: Sep 25

-Remembering back to when I was in college, in particular the time spent at Maryland Institute College of Art (I like to boast), I’ve been reminiscing about the discussions we would frequently have about one’s work.
+Remembering back to when I was in college, in particular the time I spent at Maryland Institute College of Art (I like to boast), the discussions we would frequently have about one’s work.
 As I may have mentioned in a previous post, at that time I completely under valued the forum of critiques.
 For me, it was equal to taking quizzes or exams.
-It gave professors and instructors (who were professionally acclaimed artist as well as educators) insight into to what you were working on and probably how productive you were.
+It gave professors and instructors (who were professionally acclaimed artist as well as educators) insight into what you were working on and probably how productive you were.
 Those notes from your critiques then determined your grade.
 Because I was slightly older than the average student, I treated school like a job.
 It was a wonderful little world where it seemed and felt like I was a working artist.
-I quickly realized the benefits to discussing one’s work through heady arguments on thoughts, influence and techniques.
+I quickly realized the benefits to discussing one’s work through heady arguments on thoughts, influences and techniques.
 It forced you to articulate your creative voice and vision and strengthen your confidence to speak openly and honestly about what your art means.
 I remember that you would have a critique about every two weeks, or about every 4-6 classes.

 Allow me to illustrate.
 Most crits were held on Saturdays and would last about 6 hours pending on class size.
 Each student getting about 30 minutes to talk about what they were working on.
 Then their work was open for discussion.
 At the time I hated it, it was like pulling teeth.
 Garbled incoherent bullshit or a bunch of literary references to obscure poetry, all jam packed around long awkward pauses and uncomfortable arguments around gender, race, religion, etc. Again, it was all part of the process.
 You had the immediate attention of 12 to 15 colleagues convened in a tribunal for the sole purpose to talk about you and your art.
-In leu of final exams, your final critique consisted of just you and your instructor along with another prominent pillar of the institution and a guest artist, usually from the Mid Atlantic region of the country. looking back, it was a gift worthy of the attention and tuition.
+In leu of final exams, your final critique consisted of just you and your instructor along with another prominent pillar of the institution and a guest artist, usually from the Mid Atlantic region of the country.
+Looking back, it was a gift worthy of the attention and tuition.
 It was probably the last time any of those students, me included, would get that kind of forum throughout our careers.